surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

   - When the sub-type is set to 2 (or 4) and resonance is 0% the comb-filter will work purely as a delay-unit (with sub-sample precision).
-This can be used together with the other filter-unit along with filterblock feedback to provide interesting options.
+This can be used together with the other filter-unit along with filter block feedback to provide interesting options.
 The “wind/clarinet” and “pluck (fast)/simple waveguide” presets showcase how this ability can be used for simple physical modeling.
-    They only use the oscillator section to ignite the sound, the rest is in the filterblock.
+    They only use the oscillator section to ignite the sound, the rest is in the filter block.

 ### Sample & Hold